Surgical wound care - closedSurgical incision care; Closed wound care

 - Clean your hands before touching the dressing.
 Wash your hands with soap and warm water.
 Also clean under your nails.
 Rinse, then dry your hands with a clean towel.

-- Make sure you have all the supplies handy.
+- Make sure you have all the needed supplies handy.

 - Have a clean work surface.